storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/direct-interception/page.md

 It’s built to work everywhere: It works with dynamic binaries and static binaries.
 It works inside unprivileged containerized environments.

 {% callout type="note" %}
+  **Support for Any Application**
-  This includes applications you've written yourself &mdash; just treat the paths to object storage as local file system paths.
+  This includes applications you’ve written yourself &mdash; just treat the paths to object storage as local file system paths.
 Object Mount handles the rest.
 {% /callout %}

 Direct interception Mode uses the `LD_PRELOAD` environment variable so that Object Mount can capture and redirect storage access library and system calls to object storage APIs.